Automotive Service II

 Bridgerland Technical College is open year round.
 Most programs are open-entry, open-exit, which means you can start the program at the first of every month as long as there is space available.
 Please contact SSA's for questions about this program, or check start dates.The first step is to fill out the application for Bridgerland Technical College Logan Campus Application

-Pre-Enrollment: Automotive Service or related industry experience (as approved by the Department Head).
+Prerequisites: Automotive Service certificate (courses must be complete with a 3 or better for enrollment eligibility), ASE G1 Certification, or related industry experience (as approved by the Department Head).

 Meet with a Student Services Representative to complete your enrollment.
 You will declare your starting date, enrolled hours, and set up your payment schedule.
 No appointment is necessary.
 If you have any questions, Student Services can be reached at 435-753-6780 or email@example.com.